What should be included in my pour over Will?

 Probate is the court-supervised proceeding that oversees the transfer of your accounts and property to beneficiaries.

 But, at the time of your death, that “left-over” property is not in the trust and may be subject to probate.
 If its total value exceeds the Calfornia Probate threshold.
+Which as of 2025 is $200,000.00

-However, suppose you have transferred most of your assets to your trust.
+However, if you have transferred most of your assets to your trust.
 Your “left-over” property outside the trust may fall below the California probate threshold and not be subject to California probate at all.

-While the threshold amount changes, if your estate is worth $184,500 or less in 2024, you would avoid a California probate.
+While the threshold amount changes, if your estate is worth $200,000 or less in 2025, you would avoid a California probate.
 But, if your estate is worth more than that amount, your estate will most likely go through probate.

 One of the primary reasons to meet regularly with your California estate and trust attorney is to keep your estate below the California probate threshold.